Professional trade shows in Paris in October 2026: the month's B2B calendar

 On rue de Milan, two minutes from the hotel, Argile is chef Romain Lamon’s bistronomic restaurant — accessible palace-level cooking, remarkable value for money, and low-intervention wines chosen by sommelier Emma.

 On 21 June 2026, Paris turns into an open-air stage.
-The 9th arrondissement is one of the night’s hotspots, and here are the key venues, atmospheres and tips to make the most of it.
+The 9th arrondissement is one of the night's hotspots: France Inter at the Olympia, Vivaldi at the 9th arrondissement town hall, rooftops and streets that dance — here is the programme and tips to make the most of it on foot from the hotel.

 Among professional trade shows in Paris in August 2026, CIGRE Paris Session stands out as the major international gathering for electrical grids and power systems.